Benefits vary due to a host of factors but include time and type of service and residency. You may also be eligible for multiple benefits.

 REAP provides educational assistance to members of the Reserve components called or ordered to active duty in response to a war or national emergency declared by the president or Congress.

 The National Defense Authorization Act of 2016 ended REAP on November 25, 2015.
 Some individuals will remain eligible for REAP benefits until November 25, 2019, while others are no longer eligible for REAP benefits.

 See more information about the Reserve Educational Assistance Program (REAP).Top of Page ↑

-See more information about Survivors’ and Dependents’ Educational Assistance (DEA).Top of Page ↑
+There are two main GI Bill programs offering education assistance to survivors and dependents of Veterans.
+See more information about Survivors’ and Dependents’ Assistance.Top of Page ↑

 Vocational Rehabilitation and Employment Service (Voc Rehab)

 The Vocational Rehabilitation and Employment Service Program provides a comprehensive program of vocational rehabilitation assessment and services for veterans who have incurred or aggravated a physical or mental disability while in the armed forces of the United States.
 Veterans who have the potential to become employed are assisted in making viable occupational choices, and if necessary, are provided the skills needed to qualify for suitable employment.
 When the veteran reaches the point where he or she is “job-ready”, VR&E staff assists that person in the employment search process.

 For those persons who do not have the option of employment by virtue of the severity of disabling conditions, VR&E may be able to provide independent living services designed to assist the individual to live in the community as independently as possible.
 Whether the rehabilitation plan calls for a vocational goal or independent living, the VR&E staff work very closely with the veteran and his/her family to assure progress in the program and success in the goals.